FREE TRIAL UPGRADE!

 To conduct productive interviews, consider the following points:

-• Conduct interviews as soon as possible after the accident, ideally at the accident scene.
+• Conduct interviews as soon as possible after the incident, ideally at the incident scene.
 By interviewing as soon as possible, the employees’ recall will be sharper.
 Not only is the incident more vivid in their minds, but there is less chance for family or friends to influence the way the mishap is reported.

-• Verify the employee’s physical and mental condition, especially if interviewing at the accident scene.
+• Verify the employee’s physical and mental condition, especially if interviewing at the incident scene.

 • Express concern for the employee’s well-being.
 Doing so helps to avoid defensiveness.